spartanproj/os/README.md

    If you do, try modifying the makefile a bit.<br>
 #### Things it can do
 - print
-- input (halway through processing)
+- input
 - kernel panic 😎
 - kernel print
 - IDT
+- print integers of any base
+- random numbers (done with Unix system time)
 - memory allocation that is there but I haven't used...
 - A few basic commands, but mainly shells will be in userspace
 #### Plans